sahu112/Gojek_Assignment/Readme.txt

 Email - gojekassignment3@gmail.com
 Password - sachin12345

-Please login to gmail manually using this username and password.
+Please login to Gmail manually using this username and password.
-When you frist time login on Aamzon.com it will send a code to Gmail id, enter that code.
+When you first time login on Aamzon.com it will send a code to Gmail id, enter that code.

 this is one time verification code after that we are good to go.